 With so many different 3D printing options in the marketplace and countless material options available, what makes the most sense for you?
 In this post we will compare several FDM materials and how these thermoplastics can be augmented to service a wider range of manufacturing applications.
 PLA vs. ABS, ASA, PLX, PRO HT, HI-TEMP, Carbon Fiber, Bio-ABS, and more.

-The most commonly used 3D printed material is ABS (Acrylonitrile Butadiene Styrene).
+The most commonly used 3D printing material is ABS (Acrylonitrile Butadiene Styrene).
 ABS variations are used in every industry imaginable (transportation, consumer products, electronics, etc.).
 For example, plastic components make up 50 percent of a vehicle’s volume, but only about 10 percent of its weight.
 Therefore, prototypers, product developers, and production engineers feel comfortable printing materials that mimic the end-use product or purpose.
-Printing with ABS is an acceptable and easy solution for many manufacturers.
+3D printing with ABS is an acceptable and easy solution for many manufacturers.

 - Excellent mechanical strength and durability properties